build-server-protocol/build-server-protocol/website/generated/specification.md

   originId?: Identifier;

-  /** Timestamp of when the event started in milliseconds since Epoch. */ eventTime?: number;
+  /** Timestamp of when the event started in milliseconds since Epoch. */ eventTime?: Long;

   /** Message describing the task. */
   message?: string;

-  /** If known, total amount of work units in this task. */ total?: number;
+  /** If known, total amount of work units in this task. */ total?: Long;

-  /** If known, completed amount of work units in this task. */ progress?: number;
+  /** If known, completed amount of work units in this task. */ progress?: Long;

   /** Name of a work unit.
 For example, "files" or "tests".
 May be empty. */ unit?: string;

+  /** Kind of data to expect in the `data` field.
+If this field is not set, the kind of data is not specified. */ dataKind?: TaskProgressDataKind;

   /** Optional metadata about the task.
    * Objects for specific tasks like compile, test, etc are specified in the protocol. */